WrestleMania 36: Changes in participation

 The card underwent changes due to injuries and issues that arose related to the ongoing pandemic.
 Triple H confirmed that due to the circumstances, nothing would be held against any of the wrestlers who missed the event.
 He also stated that all of the talent competing were there in a voluntary capacity.
 However, this had already been planned before the changes in format and location brought about from the pandemic.

 WrestleMania's annual battles royal, the André the Giant Memorial Battle Royal and WrestleMania Women's Battle Royal, were not scheduled to occur at WrestleMania 36 to limit the number of wrestlers in the ring at the same time.
-Roman Reigns, who was at an increased risk for COVID-19 due to being in an immunocompromised state from his previous struggles with leukemia, requested to be removed from his match against Goldberg and WWE honored the request; Braun Strowman was selected as Reigns' replacement in the match.
+Roman Reigns, who was at an increased risk for COVID-19 due to being in an immunocompromised state from his previous struggles with leukemia, requested to be removed from his match against Goldberg and WWE honored the request; Braun Strowman, who was last seen at Elimination Chamber on March 8, and was not originally planned to be on the WrestleMania 36 card, was selected as Reigns's replacement in the match.
 Andrade, who was scheduled to team with Angel Garza to face The Street Profits (Angelo Dawkins and Montez Ford) for the Raw Tag Team Championship, was removed from that match due to an injury and was replaced by NXT's Austin Theory.
-Additionally, it was reported that The Miz had contracted an illness and was pulled from the WrestleMania card; this turned the planned tag team triple threat Ladder match for the SmackDown Tag Team Championship into a Triple Threat Ladder match between Jimmy Uso, Kofi Kingston, and defending champion John Morrison.
+Additionally, it was reported that The Miz had contracted an illness and was pulled from the WrestleMania card; this turned the planned triple threat tag team ladder match for the SmackDown Tag Team Championship into a triple threat ladder match for the title, contested between one member from each team that was originally scheduled for the match: Jimmy Uso for The Usos, Kofi Kingston for The New Day, and defending champion John Morrison for himself and The Miz.
 Dana Brooke was originally advertised to be a part of the SmackDown Women's Championship elimination match, but she was taken off the card after reportedly being put into precautionary quarantine; Rey Mysterio was also reported to be in precautionary quarantine, but he had not been advertised for a match, though was reportedly going to face Andrade for the United States Championship.